venamax/dataincubator/spark/README.md

 ~= vector('queen')".

-Let's see how good a Word2Vec model we can train using the tags of each StackOverflow post as documents.
-Use Spark ML's implementation of Word2Vec to return a list of the top 25 closest synonyms to "ggplot2" and their similarity score in tuple format ("string", number).
+Let's see how good a Word2Vec model we can train using the tags of each StackOverflow post as documents (this uses the full dataset).
+Use Spark ML's implementation of Word2Vec (this will require using DataFrames) to return a list of the top 25 closest synonyms to "ggplot2" and their similarity score in tuple format ("string", number).

+### Parameters
+The dimensionality of the vector space should be 100 The random seed should be `42L`

 ## K-means (ungraded)
 From your trained Word2Vec model, pass the vectors into a K-means clustering